mam-dev/debianized-jupyterhub/README.md

 The resulting *omnibus package* is thus easily installed to and removed from a machine, but is not a ‘normal’ Debian `python-*` package.
 If you want that, look elsewhere.

-Since the dynamic router of *Jupyterhub* is a *Node.js* application, the package also has a dependency on `nodejs`, limited to the current LTS version range (that is 8.x as of this writing).
+Since the dynamic router of *JupyterHub* is a *Node.js* application, the package also has a dependency on `nodejs`, limited to the current LTS version range (that is 8.x as of this writing).
 In practice, that means you should use the [NodeSource](https://github.com/nodesource/distributions#nodesource-nodejs-binary-distributions)